OmorFarukRakib/OmorFarukRakib/README.md

 #### :muscle: Things I am capable of doing:
 - My current strong side is the Front-End web developement.
-- I have strong mastary over JS and currently working with React.
+- I have strong mastery over JS and currently working with React.js
 - Learning Node.js for becoming a full-stack developer.
 - Used to use Github for version controlling and team work.
 - Used to work in Jira for software developement life cycle.